“How odd, I can have all this inside me and to you it’s just words.” – David Foster Wallace

-“You stayed kind, smart, loving and badass, and your writing is like candy floss for the brain, and your raw and unfiltered is magical and meaningful,” is what I want to use on you already, because it’s a bunch of beautiful truths that should soothe your soul.
+‘You stayed kind, smart, loving and badass.
+Your writing is like candy floss for the brain.
+Your words are magical and meaningful, but they are not everybody.
+But they are for me – and don’t you always write for me?’ is another thing I want to use on you already.
 But that wand wouldn’t work either.
 When your cup is empty, it’s really empty.
-And right now all you seem to have is the handfuls of moments like pebbles in your palms that stayed, when the rest slipped through your fingers like sand.
+And right now, all you have is these handfuls of moments, like pebbles that stayed when the rest of your world slipped through your fingers.

 They say that people with the biggest hearts have the worst tempers, because they are passionate about every aspect in life.
-What about you?
+But what happened to you?
 With your arms wrapped around your knees like that, how many times can you rekindle?
-Despite the certain dark and romantic glamour, where there used to be fires now there’s only ash.
+Despite the certain dark and romantic glamour you still have, where there used to be fires now there’s only ash.
 I recognise this look.
 We’re not alive, not anymore.
-I would be talking to myself, and you would’t listen.
+I would be talking to myself, and you wouldn’t listen.
 Try again tomorrow.

 I climb the porch steps, sit down and wait.
-The night is over for us, the trees are dead, the stars burn out.
-But the way it was light and then suddenly, it wasn’t, doesn’t scare me.
-If we have one thing in common still is that we are never afraid of the dark.
-Our heart fireworks over and over, even if sometimes this means missing the thunder in the dark.
-I picture adding a cigarette to my free hand and how perfect the scene would be, even when half of me is done for the day and the other half is picking up the pieces.
+The night is over for us.
+Even the stars burnt out, look.
+I shake my head, for I know you can’t see me.
+You can’t see what you’ve done.
+But don’t worry.
+If we have one thing in common still is that we are never afraid of the dark for long.
+Our heart fireworks over and over, until we catch fire once again.
+I picture adding a cigarette to my free hand and how perfect the scene would be, even when half of me think she’s done and the other half is picking up the pieces.
 I will always pick up the pieces.